uthvah/locksidian/README.md

 ## Configuration

-Currently, Locksidian uses a hardcoded password ('password123') for demonstration purposes.
+Currently, Locksidian uses a hardcoded password ('password') for demonstration purposes.
 To change the password:

 1. Open the Obsidian settings for Locksidian
 2. Locate the 'Password' section
-3. Replace `'password123'` with your desired password.
+3. Replace `'password'` with your desired password.

 ## Development